 Think about it.
 You make food pretty much every day.
-So you can just add in CBD oil and gain all of its benefits through a delicious meal instead of having to take CBD supplements separately.
+So you can just add in CBD oil and gain all CBD has to offer through a delicious meal instead of having to take a CBD product separately.

 CBD oil can come in a few different ways, including raw CBD oil, pure CBD oil, and CBD tinctures.
 You can use any of thee forms to cook with.
 Let’s look at some of their properties and what differentiates them.